 Mirvaso has set up the following web site:

 Mirvaso is a new treatment released by Galderma in August/September 2013.
 Posts from users should be in this thread.
 It was announced in late February 2014 that Mirvaso is approved to be released in the EU.
 NICE has announced release in the UK is set for July 2014.
 MarketWatch reports on April 16, 2014 it is available in the UK.
 For more information on Mirvaso click here.
 If you have something you know about Mirvaso please post in this thread.
+It was announced in May 2014 that Galderma released this prescription in Canada as Onreltea (for a product description click here).

 David Pascoe has an excellent breakdown explanation of the clinical trial results of the 330 trial users for the 29 days and the 276 trial users for the 365 days which shows excellent results.